lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * IID: Interface Identifier.
 See the IPv6 addressing architecture {{RFC7136}}

 * Inactivity Timer.
-A timer used after receiving a SCHC fragment to detect when there is an error and there is no possibility to continue an on-going SCHC fragmented packet transmission.
+A timer used after receiving a SCHC Fragment to detect when there is an error and there is no possibility to continue an on-going SCHC Fragmented packet transmission.

 * L2: Layer two.
 The immediate lower layer SCHC interfaces with.
 It is provided by an underlying LPWAN technology.

 * MIC: Message Integrity Check.
-A SCHC fragmentation header field computed over an IPv6 packet before fragmentation, used for error detection after IPv6 packet reassembly.
+A SCHC Fragmentation header field computed over an IPv6 packet before fragmentation, used for error detection after IPv6 packet reassembly.

 * MO: Matching Operator.
 An operator used to match a value contained in a header field with a value contained in a Rule.

 * Retransmission Timer.
-A timer used by the SCHC fragment sender during an on-going SCHC fragmented packet transmission to detect possible link errors when waiting for a possible incoming SCHC ACK.
+A timer used by the SCHC Fragment sender during an on-going SCHC Fragmented packet transmission to detect possible link errors when waiting for a possible incoming SCHC ACK.

 * Rule: A set of header field values.